-8 Supplements Doctors Say Women Need to Stop Wasting Their Money On
+6 Supplements Doctors Say Women Can Stop Wasting Their Money On

 Even if you follow a healthy diet, it’s tempting to pop a multivitamin or supplement as “insurance.”
 But guess what?
-There are some you don’t even need.
+There are some you don’t really need.

-Studies suggest that women who do not get enough essential fatty acids—including omega-3s—are at an increased risk of bone loss than those who regularly include fatty acids in their diets, say University of Maryland Medical Center.
+Women who do not get enough essential fatty acids—including omega-3s—may be at an increased risk of bone loss than those who regularly include fatty acids in their diets.
 In fact, in one study of women over 65 with osteoporosis, those who took a GLA supplement (a type of omega-3) had less bone loss over a three-year period than those who received a placebo.
 However, omega-3s are also potent blood thinners, so women on blood thinning medications should avoid them, Dr. Bhatia cations.
 “Taking too many blood thinners results in bruising, prolonged bleeding, and brain bleeds.”

 Folic acid helps prevent serious birth defects in newborns, but unless you’re pregnant or hoping to start a family in the near future, you probably don’t have to pop a supplement.
 In 1998, the FDA passed a law requiring that folic acid be added to all enriched cereal grain products, including most breads, rice, and pasta products.
 Since then, folate levels in women increased by 50 percent and less than 1 percent of the population is currently deficient in the nutrient, according to the CDC.
+(Here’s the difference between folic acid and folate.)
 If you don’t eat a lot of grain products, meet your daily quota by including spinach, broccoli, asparagus, and oranges in your diet.
 These seven top foods high in folic acid and folate are also tasty options.

-According to a recent CDC report, less than 1 percent of the population is deficient in vitamin A, a nutrient that plays a role in reproduction and immune system function.
+According to the CDC, less than 1 percent of the population is deficient in vitamin A, a nutrient that plays a role in reproduction and immune system function.
 That said, you likely don’t need to shell out your hard-earned cash on the stuff.
 Instead, continue to consume foods rich in vitamin A, including sweet potatoes, cantaloupe, peppers, mangoes, and carrots.
-While you’re analyzing you’re vitamin intake, there 8 vitamins are a total waste of money–and could even be dangerous.
+While you’re analyzing you’re vitamin intake, here are the vitamin myths you have to stop believing.